 When most people around the world think about starting a business, they usually think about businesses with physical presences.
 Businesses like restaurants and barber shops.
 These are local businesses.
-They compete locally (with other options in the area) and execute a known business model.
+They compete locally (with other similar businesses nearby) and execute a known business model.

-Restaurants make money by selling cooked food with service to local customers.
+Restaurants make money by selling food and dining experiences to local customers.
 Barber shops make money by selling haircut services to men nearby.
-Their models are known and competitive, so they compete on efficiency based on other options in their local area.
+Their models are known and competitive, so they compete on efficiency with similar businesses their local area.

 Nothing outside of those categories matters.
-Of course, customer experience matters, but only when it contributes to getting new customers (referrals) or maximizing the amount that that customer spends (retention + upsells).
+Of course, customer experience matters, but only as far as it contributes to getting new customers (referrals) or maximizing the amount that that customer spends over their lifetime (retention + upsells).

-A great team also matters, but only as they contribute to those three categories.
+A great team also matters, but it matters because it contributes to those three categories.

-So local businesses are a contest that only takes place near you that is determined by each of those 3 rules.
-If you can be more efficient in these 3 categories than others near you, you win.
+So local businesses are a contest that takes place near you, and whose winner is determined by each of those 3 rules.
+If you can be more efficient in these 3 categories than others near you (especially in maximizing how much you make per customer), you win.

 A restaurant in West Hollywood doesn’t have to compete with a restaurant in New York City.
 Instead, they compete with other nearby restaurants in a contest for the prize of surviving using a known business model.